dotnet/roslyn/docs/features/incremental-generators.cookbook.md

 - May access _additional files_, that is, non-C# source texts.
 - Run _un-ordered_, each generator will see the same input compilation, with no access to files created by other source generators.
 - A user specifies the generators to run via list of assemblies, much like analyzers.
+- Generators create a pipeline, starting from base input sources and mapping them to the output they wish to produce.
+The more exposed, properly equatable states exist, the earlier the compiler will be able to cut off changes and reuse the same output.

 ## Out of scope designs